HotupdaterHot Updater

 }

-If you need to restore the original value later, call HotUpdater.getCohort() first and store it before overriding.
+If you want to restore the original cohort later, read it with HotUpdater.getCohort() and save it before calling setCohort().

 Target Specific Cohorts from the Console